-To be eligible to receive the Bachelor of Sport and Exercise Science, Bachelor of Laws, students must complete 40 units (480 credit points), comprising:
+To be eligible for the award of Bachelor of Sport and Exercise Science, Bachelor of Laws a candidate shall successfully complete forty (40) units (480 credit points), comprising:

 - complete the units LAW10181 - Legal Research: Context, Perspective and Method and LAW00524 - Independent Legal Research; and